jvns/dig-pretty/README.md

 ## contributing

-I don't necessarily plan to maintain this long term but bug fixes are welcome!
+I don't necessarily plan to maintain this long term or add a lot of features but bug fixes are welcome!